Chart Color Schemes

 Paradise has a typical household mix, with a lower-than-average median household size

 Family households account for 67.3% of all households, including 28.7% couples with children, 27.9% couples without children, and 9.4% single parent families.
-Non-family households constitute the remaining 32.7%, with lone person households at 29.8% and group households comprising 3.1%.
+Non-family households make up the remaining 32.7%, with lone person households at 29.8% and group households comprising 3.1%.
 The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households